- Cost per pair: $799 if paid in full or $25 per month if financed

 - Eargo gives you 45 days to return your hearing aids if they are not a good fit for you.

 Close to 15% of American adults experience hearing loss.
 Hearing aids are an effective tool to treat hearing loss, but only about 20% of the people who could get help from a hearing aid actually use one.
-Many people wait an average of seven years before deciding to get help for their hearing, due to factors such as cost and stigma.
+Many people wait an average of 10 years before deciding to get help for their hearing, due to factors such as cost and stigma.

 Eargo offers several over-the-counter (OTC) hearing aid models ranging from $799–$2,950 per pair, all of which are designed to be nearly invisible.